Low-M-Rank Tensor Completion and Robust Tensor PCA: Introduction

 However, to the best of our knowledge, the relationship between the CP-rank and the Tucker rank of a tensor is still unclear so far, although it is easy to see (from similar argument as in Theorem~\ref{theorem:asymmetric-bound}) that the averaged Tucker rank is a lower bound for the CP-rank.
 In fact, there is a substantial gap between the averaged Tucker rank and the CP-rank.
 In Proposition~\ref{tight-example}, we present an $n\times n \times n \times n$ tensor whose CP-rank is $n$ times the averaged Tucker rank.
 Moreover, in the numerical experiments we found two types of tensors whose CP-rank is strictly larger than the averaged Tucker rank; see Table~\ref{CP-approximation-tab1} and Table~\ref{CP-approximation-tab2}.
 The theoretical guarantee of model~\eqref{prob:low-n-rank-min-nuclear} has been established in~\cite{Tomioka-Suzuki-Hayashi-NIPS-2011}, which states that if the number of observations is at the order of $O(rn^{d-1})$, then with high probability the original tensor with Tucker rank $(r,r,\cdots,r)$ can be successfully recovered by solving \eqref{prob:low-n-rank-min-nuclear}.
 Therefore, model~\eqref{prob:low-n-rank-min-nuclear} and its variants have become popular in the area of tensor completion.
 However, our numerical results show that unless the CP-rank is extremely small, \eqref{prob:low-n-rank-min-nuclear} usually fails to recover the tensor; see Table~\ref{tensor-completion-tab1}.
 As a different tensor unfolding technique, the square unfolding was proposed by Jiang \etal\cite{Jiang-Ma-Zhang-TPCA-2013} for the tensor rank-one approximation problem.
 This technique was also considered by Mu \etal \cite{Mu-Huang-Wright-Goldfarb-2013} for tensor completion problem.
-Mu \etal \cite{Mu-Huang-Wright-Goldfarb-2013} showed that when the square unfolding is applied, the number of observations required to recover the tensor is of the order of $O(r^{\lfloor \frac{d}{2}\rfloor}n^{\lfloor \frac{d}{2}\rfloor})$, which is significantly less than the number needed by \eqref{prob:low-n-rank-min-nuclear}.
+Mu \etal \cite{Mu-Huang-Wright-Goldfarb-2013} showed that when the square unfolding is applied, the number of observations required to recover the tensor is of the order of $O(r^{\lfloor \frac{d}{2}\rfloor}n^{\lceil \frac{d}{2}\rceil})$, which is significantly less than that required by \eqref{prob:low-n-rank-min-nuclear}.
+Recently, Yuan and Zhang \cite{YuanZhang2016} proposed to minimize the tensor nuclear norm for tensor completion and the sample size requirement for successful recovery can be further reduced to $O(r^{ \frac{1}{2}}n^{ \frac{d}{2}}\log(n))$.
+However, the corresponding optimization problem is computationally intractable as computing tensor nuclear norm itself is NP-hard \cite{FriedlandLim2018}.
+To alleviate this difficulty, Barak and Moitra \cite{BoazMoitra2016} proposed a polynomial time algorithm based on the sixth level of the sum-of-squares hierarchy and the required sample size is almost as low as the one for the exact tensor nuclear norm minimization.
+However, this algorithm is more of a theoretical interest as the size of resulting SDP is exceedingly large.
+For instance, to recover an $n \times n \times n$ tensor, the matrix variable could be of the size $n^3 \times n^3$, which is undoubtedly polynomial in $n$ but is already very challenging to solve when $n \ge 20$.